Rate Limits

 limit.

-How to view your project's FHIR quota rate limits
+How to view and configure FHIR quota rate limits

 There are some scenarios where you may want to set a custom quota for a User, Bot, or ClientApplication.
 For example, say you expect higher traffic for a specific User, Bot, or ClientApplication than the default user quota in your project, you can set a custom quota for that User, Bot, or ClientApplication.
 See how to set user-specific FHIR quotas for more information about how to do this.

-will be overridden for the User, Bot, or ClientApplication.
+Important: The totalFhirQuota will still be enforced, but userFhirQuota will be overridden for the User, Bot, or ClientApplication.

 Reporting Request and Load Rate Limits: HTTP Headers

-All API calls affected by rate limits will include a RateLimit
+All API calls affected by rate limits will include a RateLimit header with details about the applicable limits:

 RateLimit: "requests";r=59999;t=60, "fhirInteractions";r=49894;t=60

-Each logical limit reports the number of units remaining (r
+Each logical limit reports the number of units remaining (r) and the time remaining, in seconds, until

-).
+the limit resets (t).
 Applications should use these reported values to proactively slow down activity when

 few units are remaining, in order to prevent service disruption.
-Once a 429 Too Many Requests
+Once a 429 Too Many Requests error is produced,

 applications should not retry until after at least the indicated number of seconds have passed and the limit has